banoth-ravinder/oderYourFood/README.md

-# Zenport React Assignment
+# Zenport React Challenge

-This assignment is aimed to help us assess your `React` skills.
+This Challenge is aimed to help us assess your `React` skills.

 <!-- toc -->